 Exercise and keeping fit is very critical, but so are rest days.
-As we have always said, too much of everything is poison.
-That includes exercise and keeping fit.
 Whatever exercise regimen you follow, it should include a rest day.
 Rest days are equally important to your workout days as they give the body and muscles time to recover and rest in preparation for another day.
+Protein is essential for supporting muscle recovery on rest days.
 Whatever exercise level you are, ensure you are taking rest days seriously.

 Why is rest day essential in a fitness regimen?